LordVeovis/docker-roundcube/README.md

 On the first run of this container, a volume is created with the content of /var/www/html, which contains the roundcube application and eventually modified files presents in /root_overlay.
 When this container is updated, the volumes associated to it are NOT recreated.
 This means that even if you run a new roundcube image, the roundcube website will not be updated.
 You have to destroy the volume for the update to really apply.

-For simple installations, the update process can be done with the following commands: `docker-compose down -v && docker-compose up -d`
+For simple installations, the update process can be done with the following commands: `docker compose down -v && docker compose up -d`